 9 Tips That Help Me Survive Travel with Endometriosis

 I have been very open about living with endometriosis.
-Since my diagnosis, I have continued to travel the world, and even checked off dreams like the Mount Everest Base Camp trek, attending a friend’s wedding in India, riding the trains through Sri Lanka, and so much more.
+Since my diagnosis, I have continued to travel with endometriosis, and even checked off dreams like the Mount Everest Base Camp trek, attending a friend’s wedding in India, riding the trains through Sri Lanka, and so much more.
 But through it all I try to be transparent that I travel with endometriosis – a chronic, incurable condition that affects my daily life.
 And of course, it affects how I travel.

+Today I want to tell you a bit more about my endometriosis story, as well as my top tips for managing travel with endometriosis.
 For this article, I am working with Natracare, a vegan, non-toxic menstrual product company that is the first Endometriosis Friendly Employer of any period product company.

-But that all could take years.
-What are we, those living with endometriosis, supposed to do in the meantime?
-It isn’t fair to put our lives on hold – although this is the case for many, many endo warriors.
 I made the conscious decision to try to follow my passion of traveling despite having endometriosis.
 Here are the top tips I’ve learned.

-1. Use spoon theory
+1. Use Spoon Theory

 I’m putting spoon theory first on this list of tips on how to travel with endometriosis, and for good reason.
 Learning spoon theory will change your mindset, and inform every decision in your daily life.
 If used wisely, it can truly transform your quality of life.